purescript/documentation/guides/Getting-Started.md

 answer = sum multiples
 ```

-It is possible to load this file directly into PSCi and to continue working:
+It is possible to load this file directly into the REPL and to continue working:

     pulp psci
     > import Euler